fenago/learn-java-12-programming/lab_guide/Lab_7.md

     [Boolean]
--   [System] class: Provides access to important system operations and the standard input and output (we have used the [System.out] object in every code example in this book)
+-   [System] class: Provides access to important system operations and the standard input and output (we have used the [System.out] object in every code example in this course)
 -   [Runtime] class: Provides access to the execution environment
 -   The [Thread] and [Runnable] interfaces: Fundamental for creating Java threads